Cuba the Country

 Can I upgrade the accommodations for my tour?

 Yes.
 If you desire to upgrade the accommodations for your tour, please contact us in advance and we will make the necessary adjustments for you after additional payments have been received.
-Our accommodation upgrades are a minimum addition of $100 per room per night unless otherwise communicated by a Gardner Tours representative.
-To view a few of our upgrade options, visit our Cuban BnB page.
+Our accommodation upgrades are available on each tour page.
+To view a few of our upgrade options, visit our Our Valued BnBs in Cuba page.

 I am traveling with my family.
 Can we all stay in one room?